Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Method

-\textbf{Remark.} As compared to conventional image space guidance, guidance in h-space has multiple advantages: \textbf{i)} it requires only a set of linear layers to implement the classifiers, \textbf{ii)} it is fast to backpropagate during guidance as compared to image models, \textbf{iii)} highly data-efficient and can be trained with only a few thousand examples due to semantically rich \textit{h-space}.
+\textbf{\textit{Insight.4}}: \textit{H-space guidance is extremely effective and efficient as compared to image space guidance.} \textbf{Remark.} As compared to conventional image space guidance, guidance in h-space has multiple advantages: \textbf{i)} it requires only a set of linear layers to implement the classifiers, \textbf{ii)} it is fast to backpropagate during guidance as compared to image models, \textbf{iii)} highly data-efficient and can be trained with only a few thousand examples due to semantically rich \textit{h-space}.
 In the experiments section, we compare these properties of the \textit{h-space} guidance.